GodfreyElia/Time-Series-Econometrics1/README.md

 </div>
 <br>

-Conclusion: After running ADF test using the URCA library in R, we fail to reject the null hypothesis that our Copper time series data is non-stationary and has unit roots, agreeing with the informal checks.
+Conclusion: After running ADF test using the URCA library in R and using a confidence level of 5% and sample size of 100, we fail to reject the null hypothesis that our Copper time series data is non-stationary and has unit roots, agreeing with the informal checks.
 Furthermore, we can see that the data is non-stationary with a deterministic trend.

 ##### 2. Nickel